clojure-lsp/clojure-lsp/docs/features.md

 #### Snippets

-[Snippets](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#snippet_syntax) snippets are templates that make it easier to enter repeating code patterns, such as common functions/forms, they are available during completion.
+[Snippets](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#snippet_syntax) are templates that make it easier to enter repeating code patterns, such as common functions/forms, they are available during completion.
 Tabstops are defined as `$number` with `$0` as last tabstop.

 <details>
 <summary><strong>Check all available snippets here</strong></summary>